 General Discussion

+In this meta-analysis, we set out to quantify and assess the developmental trajectory of infants’ sensitivity to mispronunciations.
 Overall, the results of the meta-analysis showed that infants reliably fixate the target object when given both correctly pronounced and mispronounced labels.
-In other words, not only did infants recognize object labels when they were correctly pronounced, they also were likely to accept mispronunciations as acceptable labels for targets.
-Mispronounced labels were considered a better match for target images than a distractor image, despite the differences in the phonological form of correctly pronounced and mispronounced words.
-Nonetheless, there was a considerable difference in target fixations in response to correctly pronounced and mispronounced labels, suggesting overall mispronunciation sensitivity in the current experimental literature.
-In short, infants show knowledge of what constitutes unacceptable variation in word forms, displaying knowledge of the role of phonemic changes throughout the ages assessed here.
-At the same time, infants, like adults, can recover from mispronunciations.
+In other words, not only did infants recognize object labels when they were correctly pronounced, they also were likely to accept mispronunciations as acceptable labels for targets, in the presence of a distractor image.
+Nonetheless, there was a considerable difference in target fixations in response to correctly pronounced and mispronounced labels, suggesting that infants show an overall mispronunciation sensitivity based on the current experimental literature.
+In other words, infants show sensitivity to what constitutes unacceptable, possibly meaning-altering variation in word forms, thereby displaying knowledge of the role of phonemic changes throughout the ages assessed here (xx to xx months).
+At the same time, infants, like adults, can recover from mispronunciations, a key skill in language processing.

 We next evaluated the developmental trajectory of infants’ mispronunciation sensitivity.
 Based on previous theoretical accounts and existing experimental evidence, we envisioned three possible developmental patterns: increasing, decreasing, and unchanging sensitivity.
 We observed no influence of age when it was considered as a moderator of mispronunciation sensitivity.
 Of the two mainstream theories identified in our literature review, neither the Perceptual Attunement account (Best 1994, 1995) nor PRIMIR (Curtin & Werker, 2007; Werker & Curtin, 2005) account for a lack of developmental change.
 The results of our meta-analysis are supported by a handful of studies directly comparing infants over a range of ages (Swingley & Aslin, 2000; Bailey & Plunkett, 2002; Zesiger et al., 2012), which also found no developmental change in mispronunciation sensitivity.

 Both the Perceptual Attunement (Best 1994, 1995) and PRIMIR (Curtin & Werker, 2007; Werker & Curtin, 2005) accounts link a change of mispronunciation sensitivity specifically with vocabulary growth, in comparison to development in general.
-Vocabulary growth leads to an increase (PRIMIR; Curtin & Werker, 2007; Werker & Curtin, 2005) or decrease (Perceptual Attunement; Best 1994, 1995) in mispronunciation sensitivity and vocabulary is expected to grow considerably in the age range considered in the current meta-analysis (see wordbank.stanford.edu; Frank et al., 2017).
-The lack of developmental effects found in our meta-analysis may therefore be due to using age, instead of vocabulary growth, as a facilitator for change in mispronunciation sensitivity.
-Yet, an analysis of correlations between vocabulary size and object recognition effect sizes does not support this argument.
+Vocabulary growth is predicted to lead either to an increase (PRIMIR; Curtin & Werker, 2007; Werker & Curtin, 2005) or a decrease (Perceptual Attunement; Best 1994, 1995) in mispronunciation sensitivity and vocabulary has been shown to grow considerably in the age range considered in the current meta-analysis (see wordbank.stanford.edu; Frank et al., 2017).
+However, there are also subtantial individual differences in the trajectory of vocabulary growth.
+The lack of developmental effects found in our meta-analysis may therefore be due to using age, instead of vocabulary size, as a facilitator for change in mispronunciation sensitivity.
+Yet, an analysis of the subset of studies reporting correlations between vocabulary size and object recognition effect sizes does not support this argument.
 Although an increasing vocabulary size lead to increased object recognition for correctly pronounced words, this was not the case for mispronunciations.
 Some previous experimental evidence also supports a lack of a relationship between vocabulary size and mispronunciation sensitivity (e.g. Mani & Plunkett, 2007; Swingley & Aslin, 2000; Tao et al., 2012; but see Mani & Plunkett, 2010).
 This would suggest that object recognition for mispronunciations is not modulated by vocabulary size, contrary to the predictions of the Perceptual Attunement (Best 1994, 1995) and PRIMIR (Curtin & Werker, 2007; Werker & Curtin, 2005) accounts and further supporting the overall lack of an influence of age on mispronunciation sensitivity.